rachelwong/linkedout-mern-client/README.md

 #### Product Handover

-While this project is largely a proof-of-concept, if Coder Academy does wish to proceed to a market-facing product, the team will need to do the following for CA to hand over the current prototype:
+While this project is largely a proof-of-concept, if Coder Academy does wish to proceed to a market-facing product, the team will need to do the following to hand over the current prototype to CA or for outsourcing:
 * Change the account credentials to the deployment services Netlify, Heroku and the MongoAtlas user account.
 Possibly set up fresh deployments on these services under an Coder Academy account
 * There are no static assets generated specifically for this project (i.e. logo, images, fonts)
 * All copyrights and licenses to the codebase can be passed along to the product owner upon sign-off